openedx/credentials/docs/sharing/verifiable_credentials/components.rst

 The core backend logic and all related APIs are encapsulated in the `Verifiable Credentials application`_.

-Once the Verifiable Credentials feature :ref:`is enabled <vc-configuration>`:
+Once the Verifiable Credentials feature :ref:`is enabled <vc-configuration>`, the Credentials IDA exposes additional functionality:

-1. Admin site "Verifiable Credentials" section becomes available in the Credentials IDA.
+1. The **Verifiable Credentials** section appears in the Django admin.
-2. Extra URLs become available in the Credentials IDA.
+2. Verifiable credentials URLs are added to the service.
-3. Extra API endpoints become available within the Credentials IDA.
+3. Verifiable credentials API endpoints become available.
+See :ref:`vc-api-reference`.

 .. _vc-administration-site:

 Administration site
 ~~~~~~~~~~~~~~~~~~~

-The application section includes:

-- a list of available issuers
-- a list of initiated issuance lines
+In the Django admin, the **Verifiable Credentials** section includes these main pages:

+- **Issuance Configurations** at ``<credentials-host>/admin/verifiable_credentials/issuanceconfiguration/`` for managing issuer records.
+- **Issuance Lines** at ``<credentials-host>/admin/verifiable_credentials/issuanceline/`` for reviewing individual verifiable credential issuance requests.

 .. figure:: ../../_static/images/verifiable_credentials-admin-section.png
-        :alt: Admin section

-Currently, only a single Issuer configuration can be active at a time:

-.. figure:: ../../_static/images/verifiable_credentials-issuer-configuration.png
+        :alt: Credentials admin section highlighting where you manage verifiable credential settings in Django admin.

-        :alt: Issuance Configurations
+Issuance Configuration
     An issuance configuration describes an Issuer - the Organization/University/School
     on behalf of which verifiable credentials are created.
 The Issuer's ID is embedded
     in each verifiable credential, and a cryptographic proof is generated using the
     Issuer's private key.
 Each Issuer has a display name and can be deactivated via
     its checkbox.
+Only a single Issuer configuration can be active at a time.

+.. figure:: ../../_static/images/verifiable_credentials-issuer-configuration.png
+        :alt: Issuer configuration form in Django admin, showing the active verifiable credential issuer record and its editable settings.

 .. note::
     The private key is a secret generated using cryptographic software.